vaibhav174/rock-paper-scissors/README.md

 pip install -r requirements.txt

-This will istall the version of libraries on which i build this project.
-If u want u can istall the latest versions too by upgrading the installed dependencies.
+This will install the version of libraries on which i build this project.
+If u want u can install the latest versions too by upgrading the installed dependencies.

 ## Model
 I have already included my trained model with the project.